 - the torque required for the machine to start up.

-Some machines will start faster without a load (fans, for instance) but the weight and diameter of the rotating components (elements that are characteristic of the Gd’) are such that they require relatively high levels of energy, converted almost exclusively into kinetic energy, in order to come up to speed.
+Some machines start with virtually no load load (fans, for instance) but the weight and diameter of the rotating components (elements that are characteristic of the Gd’) are such that they require relatively high levels of energy, converted almost exclusively into kinetic energy, in order to come up to speed.

-With regard to other machines (comminutor pumps, compressors), as soon as power is connected, the motor must allow these units to develop mechanical work while increasing their speed; therefore, the starter torque needs to be taken into consideration in these cases.
+With regard to other machines (comminutor pumps, compressors), as soon as power is connected, the motor must allow these units to develop mechanical work while increasing their speed; therefore, the starter torque must therefore be taken into consideration in these cases.

 «Direct across-the-line» starting is normally recommended :